omeka/Documentation/source/Reference/libraries/globals/total_records.rst

 .. include:: /Reference/libraries/globals/summary/total_records.rst

-.. php:function:: total_records(string $recordType)
+.. php:function:: total_records($recordType)

-    Return the total number of a given type of record in the database.
+    Get the total number of a given type of record in the database.

+    :type $recordType: string
-    :param string $recordType: Type of record to count.
+    :param $recordType: Type of record to count.
     :returns: integer Number of records of $recordType in the database.

 *****